IQSS/dataverse/doc/Sphinx/source/User/dataset-management.rst

    provide or confirm your e-mail address for notifications.
 One e-mail lets you know that the file upload is in progress; a second e-mail notifies you when the file upload is complete. [is this still valid?]
--  While the upload of the files takes place, your study is not available for editing.
+-  While the upload of the files takes place, your Dataset is not available for editing.
 When you receive e-mail notification that the upload is completed, click *Refresh* to continue editing the Dataset.

-**Set Dataset and File Permissions** [Link to Permissions section of User Guide]

-You can restrict access to a study, all of its files, or some of its files.
-This restriction extends to the search and browse functions.

-To permit or restrict access:

-#.
-On the study page, click the Permissions link.
-#.
-To set permissions for the study:

-   A. Scroll to the Entire Study Permission Settings panel, and click
-      the drop-down list to change the study to Restricted or Public.
-   #.
-In the *User Restricted Study Settings* field, enter a user or
-      group to whom you choose to grant access to the study, then click Add.

-   To enable a request for access to restricted files in the study, scroll to the File Permission Settings panel, and click the Restricted File Settings check box.
-This supplies a request link on the Data, Documentation and Analysis tab for users to request access to restricted files by creating an account.

-   To set permission for individual files in the study:

-   A. Scroll to the Individual File Permission Settings panel, and enter
-      a user or group in the Restricted File User Access *Username* field to grant permissions to one or more individual files.
-   #.
-Use the File Permission pull-down list and select the permission
-      level that you choose to apply to selected files: Restricted or Public.
-   #.
-In the list of files, click the check box for each file to which
-      you choose to apply permissions.
-      To select all files, click the check box at the top of the list.
-   #.
-Click Update.
-      The users or groups to which you granted access privileges appear in the File Permissions list after the selected files.

-Note: You can edit or delete your study if you choose, but only until you submit the study for reveiw.
-After you submit your study for review, you cannot edit or delete it from the dataverse.

-**Delete Studies**
+**Delete Dataset**

-You can delete a study that you contribute, but only until you submit that study for review.
+You can delete a Dataset that you contribute, but only until you submit that Dataset for review.
 After you submit your study for review, you cannot delete it from the dataverse.

 If a study is no longer valid, it can now be deaccessioned so it's